lursz/AI-LunarLander/README.md

 # AI-LunarLander
 This repo contains a simple Lunar Lander game with AI agents.
 The aim of the project was to create an arcade experience resembling the original and then connect it with machine learning algorithms.
 However, we had placed a certain constraint upon ourselves - to only use open source tools.
-Thus we have decided to use [Godot](https://godotengine.org/) as a game engine and [Godot RL Agents](https://github.com/edbeeching/godot_rl_agents) as a reinforcement learning framework.
+Thus, we have decided to use [Godot](https://godotengine.org/) as a game engine and [Godot RL Agents](https://github.com/edbeeching/godot_rl_agents) as a reinforcement learning framework.
 The core of the game is written in C#, whilst the RL Agents part is written in GDScript.

 ## Run
 Install: